jafingerhut/clojure-rte/README.md

 pattern is `O(n)` where `n` is the length of the sequence.
 I.e., the time to perform the match is not a function of the complexity of the pattern; it is only a function of the sequence length.
-On the contrary, the time to compile the pattern may be exponential in worst case.
+On the contrary, the time to compile the pattern depends on the complexity of the pattern, and may be exponential in worst case.
 For this reason, the programmer is encouraged to arrange that expressions be compiled either once, and used many times, or if possible to compile the expressions at compile-time/load-time via:

 ```clojure
 (def *my-rte* (rte-compile ...))